 Sadly, plans for a busy year of gigging in 2020 were cut short, save for a headline performance at Something Has to Happen festival at the Glad Cafe in Glasgow.
 Jenny instead spent the year developing her home studio set-up, performing livestream sets and collaborating remotely with local and international musicians (Yoko Pwno, Brady Beats) to create two singles released in October and November respectively.
 PINLIGHT also released "28 Instruments, 1 musician"; an instrumental piece with accompanying video evidencing Jenny's skills as a multi-instrumentalist.

 In 2021, PINLIGHT released a cover of Somebody Else by Jen Athan as part of the Cover to Cover album by Fiona Liddell, a collaboration between 13 female Scottish artists to fundraise for Scottish Women Inventing Music.
-Jenny has been busy writing new songs throughout lockdown, and a follow up release to Grow Slow is planned for late 2021.
+Jenny has been busy writing new songs throughout lockdown, and a follow up release to Grow Slow is planned for 2022.
 As said by Advosound, PINLIGHT is "simply one of the best up and coming prospects in Scotland" - one to watch as her journey continues.

 "Very cool track, I really like it...
 I think it's phenomenal, something I don't think I've seen before"

 "luscious lo-fi electro pop...
 Jenny’s fantastic vocal [is] a real highlight" - Alive and Gigging (full review here)

 "Quietly seeping into your dimly lit room like the scented smoke of cinnamon incense... downright irresistible" - Right Chord Music (full review here)

 "...electric vibes, fun and catchy tunes, and an excellent sound that is perfect for the alternative pop fan." - Advosound (full review here)